harness/developer-hub/docs/platform/Secrets/2-add-use-text-secrets.md

 * GCP Secrets Manager

-Optionally you can test your secret refernce path validity using **Test** button
+You can validate the secret reference path using the **Test** button as shown below:

 ![](./static/test-secret-reference-path.png)